Intellectual Property Rights ('IPR') policy

 The Intellectual Property Officer provides all staff with a basic introduction to IPR principles, focusing on copyright.
 Subsequent job-specific inductions to individuals and groups are provided, and enhanced with further training as necessary.

-A number of resources are provided for the consultation of Gallery staff, including a database of copyright in works in the Gallery's collections maintained regularly by the Intellectual Property Officer.
+A number of resources are provided for the consultation of Gallery staff, including a database of copyright in works in the Gallery's Collections maintained regularly by the Intellectual Property Officer.
 These resources, which include a number of authoritative websites and books, are added to and / or amended from time to time.

 All records created by Gallery staff in the course of their official role as employees of the Gallery, including writing, photographs, videos, slides and electronic data, are Public Records according to the Public Records Acts of 1958 and 1967.
 As such they belong to the Gallery and the Gallery owns copyright.
 In instances where the boundaries of what constitutes an individual's official role may be slightly unclear, the onus is upon employees to agree with their line manager any rights they wish to reserve, in order to avoid confusion of ownership at a later date.
-The Personnel Department and the Intellectual Property Officer will advise further, if appropriate.
+The Human Resources Department and the Intellectual Property Officer will advise further, if appropriate.

 The Gallery operates a notice and takedown procedure for all materials available on its website.
 More information about this procedure is available here.